digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/static_conf.rst

 Advanced Configurations
 -----------------------
-Configuration files can be nested and combined together.
+Configuration files can be nested and combined.
 First, using the ``include required`` directive (with relative paths), a configuration file can include other configuration files.

 ::